 - a.
 Quality of design compared to accepted standards; - b.
 Cost effectiveness, designed to create greatest benefit for least cost; - c.
 Alternatives examined; - d.
 Adequacy of operating budget; - e.
-Quality of documentation that the project will solve the problem. - f.
-Housing Rehabilitation a.
-A total of 25 points based on an assessment of whether the work proposed in the application can be accomplished with the funds available (including CDBG and other funds);b.
-A total of 25 points based on the relative magnitude of the problems identified in each application based on observations made on site visits.
+Quality of documentation that the project will solve the problem. - 3) Housing Rehabilitation

-3) Project feasibility points for housing applications will be based on the following considerations:
+Project feasibility points for housing applications will be based on the following considerations: